 Some 250 years after Hannah’s death, Ronald Reagan bestowed honorary citizenship on both Penns, marking them two of three Brits to hold that distinction (the third is Winston Churchill).

-Seeing as she kept Pennsylvania from becoming a complete failure, Callowhill Penn is worthy of a lot more recognition.
+Seeing as she kept Pennsylvania from becoming a complete failure, Callowhill Penn is worthy of the recognition.